liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/02-config-files/01-creating-config-files.markdown

 ## Typed Values

 The `.config` file format supports specifying the type of a configuration value by inserting a special type marker character.
-Because @product@ already knows the correct type for each configuration property, the type characters are only useful for informational purposes.
+Because @sharepoint@ already knows the correct type for each configuration property, the type characters are only useful for informational purposes.
 For example, a configuration with a boolean type has *B* just before the value to mark it as a boolean type: